FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 Overview
 ~~~~~~~~~~~~~~~~

 A hardware interface is provided at the robot end for connecting peripherals via 485 communication.
 Currently supported peripherals include grippers, rotary grippers, force sensors, welding handles, and other devices.
-All these end-effector devices can be adapted by writing a Lua open protocol to achieve protocol adaptation, enabling control of the peripheral and obtaining its status.
+All these end-effector devices can be adapted by writing a Lua open protocol to achieve protocol adaptation, enabling control of the peripheral and obtaining its status.For the SmartTool welding handle, users can also choose to log in to the web page to configure key functions and automatically generate an open protocol file.
+The generated protocol will be automatically applied to the end.

 Operation Steps
 ~~~~~~~~~~~~~~~~~~~~~~~